Mike5719/Text-Editor-PWA/README.md

 ## Installation:

 To install the app the user must open an integrated CLI at the root of the directory.
-I in the CLI simply type `NPM i` and after all dependencies have been installed, start the application by typing `NPM start` in the CLI.
+In the CLI simply type `NPM i` and after all dependencies have been installed, start the application by typing `NPM start` in the CLI.
 Finally, right click the index.html file in the client/dist folder and select "Open with Live Server" from the list of options.
 This will take you to the Text-Editor landing page.

 ## Usage: